 As a totally different genre, wildlife photography with a smartphone is a winning case too.
 You’re perpetually on tenterhooks and are caught unaware when a wild bear decides to pluck a few berries from the bush.
 You don’t have a DSLR or perhaps it’s in the bag.
 But what you DO HAVE is an incredibly smart phone with a great megapixel.
 You reach out to your pockets and capture the event.
 CLICK!

-When it comes to wildlife photography, standing still, zooming in and sufficient lighting are all the three aspects worth understanding.
+When it comes to wildlife mobile photography, standing still, zooming in and sufficient lighting are all the three aspects worth understanding.
 While getting as close to the scene is enticing, it makes more sense to zoom in – in case there is a direct threat (beware of over-pixelating).
 If not, try getting as close to the subject as possible and click.
 When it comes to lighting, natural lighting i.e the day, is when most of your work should be ideally done.
 Smartphone camera’s usually require plenty light for a purposeful image.
-But one can get dramatic lighting effects at dawn and dusk as well.
+But one can get dramatic lighting effects at dawn and dusk as well, checkout some apps to help in this regard.
 With Snappgrip, one is fairly sorted when it comes to shooting in the wild.
 With hardware controls for shutter/focus, zoom and shooting mode, it comes complete with a tripod mount and works with low-energy Bluetooth.
 In addition the most precious moments are not lost if your battery dies out as it gives great standby.
 A dedicated shutter button and steady grip must not be undermined when it’s about shooting the wild.
 Events are quick out there and a smart app like Snappgrip can enhance the productivity of your smartphone – and only make it smarter!

 Therefore, essentially, the rules remain the same as in a DSLR- it is only the medium that is different.
 Knowing your smartphone’s capabilities well can go a long way in exploiting the phone’s camera to the hilt.
 And eventually you’ll agree, while apps, filters and accessories can be powerful tools to complement your work, they definitely can’t replace talent!